jrg94/CSE5544/assignment02/README.md

 - [VISUALIZING MUSIC IN ITS ENTIRETY USING ACOUSTIC FEATURES: MUSIC FLOWGRAM][4]
 - [SIMPLE: ASSESSING MUSIC SIMILARITY USING SUBSEQUENCES JOINS][5]
 - [IMPROVING VISUALIZATION OF HIGH-DIMENSIONAL MUSIC SIMILARITY SPACES][6]

+For this particular assignment, I chose to evaluate visualizations from the first and third papers.

 ## The Effective Visualization